Tongariro National Park: 2025 wildfire

 On 8 November 2025, a fire was reported in the national park to the east of Waimarino, near State Highway 47, at 3:15 pm.
-The area involved grew rapidly and hikers were evacuated from the Tongariro Alpine Crossing.
+The fire was started accidentally when a vehicle travelling on SH 47 lost a rear wheel.
+The vehicle's undercarriage dragged along the road, causing sparks which ignited dry vegetation at the side of the road.
+The area involved in the fire grew rapidly, and hikers were evacuated from the Tongariro Alpine Crossing.
 Whakapapa Village was also evacuated on 9 November.
 By the end of 9 November the area of the fire had expanded to about 2500 ha.
-By the afternoon of the 10 November, Fire and Emergency New Zealand estimated the area of the fire at 2800 ha.
+By the afternoon of 10 November, Fire and Emergency New Zealand estimated the area of the fire at 2800 ha.
 Steady rainfall and light winds on 10 November assisted efforts to contain the fire.
 The burnt area was scrub and forest that was regenerating following previous major fires in 1918 and 1947.
 The Technical Advisor for Project Tongariro, ecologist Nick Singers stated that dead calluna heather contributed to the intensity of the fire.
 Ecological threats in the area burnt in the fire include the return of weeds such as heather, broom, gorse and wilding pines.